n349ca/Netreo/README.md

 # Netreo API Tools
 There are a variety of tools presented here.
-All scripts and executables use HTTPS.
+All scripts and executables use HTTPS and an API key.
 Under each of the directories you will find a README that walks you through setup for that specific section.

     Tool directories for API Access include: